Florida Special Needs Trust Rules (2026) | Complete State Guide

 • 2026: ABLE Age Adjustment Act raises disability onset age from 26 to 46, expanding eligibility significantly.

-• 2025: ABLE United continued operating with updated investment options and streamlined enrollment.
+• 2025: ABLE United updated investment options and streamlined enrollment.

 Laws and programs change.
 If you spot something outdated on this page, let us know at randy@specialneedstrustbystate.com — we review every correction and update promptly.